 Data type: U.S. Equities

 - Real-time: Nasdaq/FINRA direct data feed (UQDF, UTDF, BBDS, TDDS, OMDF).

-- Historical: complete tick-level historical data up to previous trading day.
-Arbitrary portions controlled replay and hosted analytics.
+- Historical: complete tick-level historical data up to the previous trading day.
+Controlled replay and hosted analytics.

 - Configurable conflation and throttling to control downstream systems pressure

 - Feed handler and messaging infrastructure with low hardware footprint